Getting diagnosed with pancreatic cancer

 It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

-Your GP might arrange for you to have some tests first such as a or .
+Your GP might arrange for you to have some tests such as a or .
 This will help them decide if you need to see a specialist.

-You will see a specialist or have tests as soon as possible.
+This is normally an urgent suspected cancer referral, but you may just hear it called an urgent referral.
+You will see the specialist or have tests as soon as possible.
 Ask your GP when this is likely to be.

 Your GP should consider referring you for an urgent CT scan or ultrasound scan if you are aged 60 or over with weight loss and any of the following: